robertbaker13/phase-0-handbook/hotkeys.md

 [Table of Contents](readme.md)

 # Sublime Hotkeys

-Here is a reference for Sublime Text shortcuts pick 1 or 2 everytime you start a challenge
+Sublime has a ton of built-in shortcuts that will save you time when programming.

 [Sublime Shortcut OSX](http://sublime-text-unofficial-documentation.readthedocs.org/en/latest/reference/keyboard_shortcuts_osx.html)